vanilla-dpup/woof-CE/initrd-progs/0initrd/README.txt

 ================================================================

 DISTRO_SPECS:
-   This is a file in initrd.gz that is created by the Puppy builder.
+   This is a file in initrd.zst that is created by the Puppy builder.
    It contains definitions of various information about a particular Puppy.
    DISTRO_FILE_PREFIX defines the name that occurs frequently in files that belong to it. e.g. 'slacko64'.
    DISTRO_VERSION defines the version number. e.g. '6.9.5'